natenho/Mockaco/README.md

 ## Delay attribute

-Define a minimum response time in milliseconds.
+Defines a minimum response time in milliseconds.

 If omitted, empty or null, defaults to ```0```.